sigsum/sigsum/witness.md

 resources required to properly attribute a request to a log (checking the signature, and whether the tree head is novel) are equivalent to those required to service it.
-Witnesses may choose to exempt or partition successful `add-tree-head` requests from the rate-limit, to avoid affecting high frequency logs.
+Witnesses may choose to exempt or partition successful `add-checkpoint` requests from the rate-limit, to avoid affecting high frequency logs.

 Witnesses should support keep-alive HTTP connections to reduce latency and load